Dutch-Flemish Society for Music Theory

 Vereniging voor Muziektheorie

-The conference theme may be approached from diverse repertoires, styles, genres, and performance practices.
+The conference theme will be approached from diverse repertoires, styles, genres, and performance practices.
 The Society feels it will be interesting and important that diverse educational aspects and

 approaches from the wide field of music theory education are represented.